 Monthly General Meetings

 We meet at 2pm in St Andrew’s Church Hall in Merton Road, Slough SL1 1QW.
 The meeting is open to both u3a members and non-members – guests and potential members are always welcome.
-Refreshments are served at the end of the meeting, and it’s an ideal opportunity to find out more about the u3a and our activities.
+There is a small car park at the rear of the church which is available for those who have difficulties with mobility.
+Otherwise, please park in one of the pay-and-display car parks nearby, or in Upton Court Park (free) about 10 minutes’ walk away.

 Future meetings and talks: –